Sidhu Moose Wala's parents have a baby boy; father thanks well-wishers - www.lokmattimes.com

 "My wife's health is fine, thanks to the blessings of the Almighty, and we both are beholden to our well-wishers for showering us with their support."

-Moose Wala's real name, incidentally, was Shubhdeep Singh Sidhu, which explains the reference to Shubhdeep in the announcement.
+Moose Wala's real name was Shubhdeep Singh Sidhu, which explains the reference to Shubhdeep in the announcement.

-The announcement is accompanied by a picture of the proud father with the newborn.
+Sunday's announcement by Balkaur Singh is accompanied by a picture of the proud father with the newborn.

+Balkaur Singh, incidentally, broke his silence on his wife Charan Kaur's pregnancy -- she's 58 and got pregnant via the IVF route -- on Facebook just a few days ago.
+He appealed to the well-wishers of the family to not believe the rumours circulating about the pregnancy.

+He pleaded: "... there are so many rumours going around about our family, but they are not to be believed.
+Whatever news is there, the family will share with you all."

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app